Can You Use a Jon Boat in Saltwater?

 Jon boats are very versatile watercraft that are used mostly on inland waterways.
-Although you will most likely see a Jon boat navigating freshwater lakes, rivers, creeks and ponds not all inland waterways are filled with freshwater.
-You might have a saltwater lake nearby and may be wondering if your Jon boat can navigate it safely without falling apart in a few months.
+You will most likely see a Jon boat navigating freshwater lakes, rivers, creeks and ponds not all inland waterways are filled with freshwater.
+But you might have a saltwater lake nearby and may be wondering if your Jon boat can navigate it safely without falling apart in a few months.

 Although both freshwater and saltwater will eventually corrode any type of material some materials are more durable than others when it comes to saltwater.